pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj03_mentors.md

 Finally, after all this planning, there is, we hope coding.

 Help the students with their coding in any way you can.

+# How to do the QA Step

+TBD